-Our warranty accrual provides for the replacement of microinverter units, AC Battery storage solutions and IQ Gateway that fail during the product's warranty term.
+Our warranty accrual provides for the replacement of microinverter units, AC Battery storage solutions, EV Chargers, and IQ Gateway and IQ Energy Router units that fail during the product's warranty term.
 The warranty term related to microinverter units is 15 years for first and second generation microinverters and up to 25 years for subsequent generation microinverters.
-The warranty term for AC Battery storage solutions and IQ Gateway is 10 years and 5 years, respectively.
+The warranty term for AC Battery storage solutions is 10 to 15 years depending on the generation.
+The warranty term for the IQ Gateway and IQ Energy Router is 5 years, while the warranty term for EV Chargers is 1 to 5 years depending on the product.
 On a quarterly basis, we employ a consistent, systematic and rational methodology to assess the adequacy of our warranty liability.
 This assessment includes updating all key estimates and assumptions for each generation of product, based on historical results, trends and the most current data available as of the filing date.
 The key estimates and assumptions used in the warranty liability are thoroughly reviewed by management on a quarterly basis.
 The key estimates used by us to estimate our warranty liability are: (1) the number of units expected to fail and returned for replacement over time (i.e., return rate); and (2) the per unit cost of replacement units, including outbound shipping and limited labor costs, expected to be incurred to replace failed units over time (i.e., replacement cost).